Unguided-Team/unguided-game/README.md

 To try out the game, just download [unguided-win64.rar](https://github.com/sh4dman23/unguided-game/releases/latest) from the releases page if you are using a 64 bit system or download [unguided-win32.rar](https://github.com/sh4dman23/unguided-game/releases/latest) if you are on a 32 bit system.
 Unzip the rar after downloading it and run the game by starting "UNGUIDED.exe".
 The game may take a while to load on the first boot while it sets up required dependencies.

-**Please note that the game does not have an UI yet.
-To close the game, please press `alt` and `f4` keys together on your keyboard. `alt + f4` is a common way to exit any program running on the foreground.
-To get out of the game without closing it, press `alt` and `tab` keys together.**

 ## Credits
 As previously stated, Unguided was made as a school project by 6 people.
 You can find information of the developers of Unguided below:
 - Ahmed Thousif